Why are the health benefits of 51% of the population so often overlooked?

 Connect & Collaborate

-Bi-annual Business Networking Event: Join us for a unique business dating experience where efficiency meets effectiveness.
-Open to external companies, we encourage you to bring a ‘need and an ask’ for your business.
-Connect with like-minded professionals, make valuable new connections, and find solutions to your business challenges in the blink of an eye.
+Open to both tenants and external companies, this networking event encourages you to bring a “need and an ask” for your business.
+Meet like-minded professionals, spark valuable conversations, and discover solutions to your business challenges in an informal and relaxed setting.

 Register here